 why i count birds (& why you should)

-I LEARNED RECENTLY that I am one of 50,000 people (a million total so far) who submit monthly bird-watching checklists to ebird.org, a joint program of the Cornell Lab of Ornithology and Audubon.
-That number is up from only 5,000 a month just three years ago (and you can make it 50,001 if you sign up to help now).
+I LEARNED RECENTLY that I am one of tens of thousands of people each month who submit bird-watching checklists to ebird.org, a joint program of the Cornell Lab of Ornithology and Audubon.
+That number has been growing fast (and you can make it grow again if you sign up to help now).
 But why bother?

 Which points to the fact that some of the reasons I count birds are entirely selfish.
 I count birds because I find it relaxing and also exhilarating: the meditative aspect of just staring out the window or up into the trees from below; the ever-present possibility something unusual will happen and I will be there to see it.